 - BBA in Accounting and Finance

 - BBA in e-Business

-- BBA in Events and Tourism Management

-- BBA in Forensic Accounting

 - BBA in Human Resource Management

 - BBA in International Business

-- BBA in Luxury Marketing

 - BBA in Marketing

-- BBA in Operations and Supply Chain Management

-- BBA in Sports Management

-- Currently not accepting any new students in the program until further notice.

-a) Bachelor of Business Administration in Accounting and Finance
+Bachelor of Business Administration in Accounting and Finance

 Accounting and finance is a dynamic business sector that offers significant potential for professional growth.
 Financing forms the basis of any commercial venture and financial planning, monitoring and accounting is an essential business function of any organization.
 Developing an understanding of how financial institutions operate and the frameworks in which they work is an important platform for a career in the sector.